rsksmart/devportal-1.0/content/rsk-devportal/contribute/writing-contests.md

 The #bitcoin Writing Contest, presented by Rootstock and HackerNoon, is now live with a total prize pool of $17,500 up for grabs!

 Contest entries should showcase thought leadership, dev stack and tooling, and also creating engaging tutorials and guides in the realm of Bitcoin and Rootstock.
 Submit a story with the #bitcoin tag on HackerNoon.
-Submit a story with the `#bitcoin` tag on HackerNoon.
+Submit a story with the `#bitcoin` tag on HackerNoon, read the [3 Steps to Enter The #bitcoin Writing Contest](https://www.contests.hackernoon.com/how-to-enter-bitcoin-writing-contest).

 > Looking to contribute code or contribute to the security of the Rootstock platform?
 > - See the [Contribute](/contribute/) section for more exciting ways to contribute to Rootstock.

 <div class="btn-container">
   <span></span>
-    <a class="green" href="https://www.contests.hackernoon.com/bitcoin-writing-contest">Register for the Contest on Hackernoon</a>
+    <a class="green" href="https://www.contests.hackernoon.com/bitcoin-writing-contest">Register for the Contest on HackerNoon</a>
 </div>

 ## Contest Themes